US Mental Health Statistics 2025: Essential Facts & Trends

 Treatment Seeking Behavior

 Despite widespread mental illness, many individuals do not seek treatment.
-In 2022, out of 59.3 million U.S. adults with mental health issues, only 30 million (50.6%) received treatment.
-For those with severe mental illness, treatment rates are higher (66.7%), yet a substantial portion remains untreated, emphasizing the necessity for targeted and accessible care.
+In 2022, out of 59.3 million U.S. adults with mental health issues, only 30 million—representing a percentage of 50.6%—were treated.
+For those with severe mental illness, the percentage treated is higher (66.7%), yet a substantial portion remains untreated, and even fewer people are treated in certain demographics or regions, emphasizing the necessity for targeted and accessible care.
+Additionally, 9.20% of adults with any mental illness were uninsured in 2022 and 2023, totaling over 5 million people, further highlighting the barriers to accessing mental health services.

 Barriers to Accessing Mental Health Care